The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 bringing some light to the world.
 Otherwise, you know, we can do our real estate quiet and just stay behind the scenes.

-I say save the world.
+This is a big mission, big mission to, I say, save the world.
 It's very purposeful and meaningful work because we've designed our lives.